ioer-dresden/carto-lab-docker/docs/matrix.md

 - Empty: no change

 !!! note
-    The `:rstudio` and `:mapnik` container tags have slightly different versions due to dependency pinnings.
-If you want the latest Python packages, as shown in the Matrix above, don't use the `:rstudio` and `:mapnik` container tags.
+    The `:r` and `:mapnik` container tags have slightly different versions due to dependency pinnings.
+If you want the latest Python packages, as shown in the Matrix above, don't use the `:r` and `:mapnik` container tags.

 <details>
     <summary style="cursor: pointer;">Generated with <code>tests/get_versions.sh .</code></summary>